esphome/esphome-docs/components/ota.rst

 rebooted.

 Because the update has completed, you can safely use (an) automation action(s) that takes some time to complete.
-If, for example, you want to flash an LED, multiple a pauses/delays would be required to make the LED blink a few times, before the reboot.
+If, for example, you want to flash an LED, multiple pauses/delays would be required to make the LED blink a few times, before the reboot.
 The OTA update can't fail at this point because it is already complete.

 .. code-block:: yaml